Fidelity® VIP Asset Manager Portfolio

 Investing in domestic and foreign issuers.

-Investing in Fidelity’s central funds (specialized investment vehicles used by Fidelity® funds to invest in particular security types or investment disciplines).
+Investing in Fidelity’s central funds (specialized investment vehicles used by Fidelity® funds to invest in particular security types or investment disciplines) - consistent with the asset classes discussed above.

 Stock Market Volatility.
 Stock markets are volatile and can decline significantly in response to adverse issuer, political, regulatory, market, or economic developments.
 Different parts of the market, including different market sectors, and different types of securities can react differently to these developments.